 Tracer release experiment

 The open ocean tracer release experiment is an accurate method to investigate the turbulent vertical mixing and horizontal dispersion in the ocean.
 The experiment starts with the release of a chemical compound, concentrations of which are detectable even when strongly diluted.
-With time, the tracer patch spreads horizontally and vertically, its spread monitored by several cruise campaigns.
+With time, the tracer patch spreads horizontally and vertically, its spread monitored during several cruise campaigns.

 GUTRE: